jbmsacps-stack/Karthificial-Website/Readme.md

 ---

-### Supabase Database Integration
+### Supabase Database Integration (Schema v3.0)

-Supabase is used as the hosted database layer for dynamic platform data.
+Supabase is used as the hosted database layer for dynamic platform data, now running on a comprehensive **PostgreSQL schema (v3.0)** spanning **19 tables** that cover the full platform domain.

-The project uses Supabase for:
+The schema and project use Supabase for:

-- MCQ sets
-- MCQ questions
-- MCQ attempts
+- Question bank (questions, units, topics, difficulty, marks)
+- Generated question papers
-- MCQ attempt answers
+- MCQ sets, questions, attempts, and attempt answers
 - Career guidance articles
 - Notes records
-- Question paper records
+- Question paper resource records
+- Study materials
+- User profiles
 - Analytics reads and writes

 This keeps the content live and expandable instead of locking everything inside fixed HTML.